snlamm/grind-mixins/README.md

 // AnimalTypeMixins.js

 export const WaterTraits = {
-	// since swim's first argument is 'overridenMethod', it can be used with mergeOver() swim(overridenMethod, location) { return `Swims toward the ${location}` },
+	// this function, intending to be mixed with mergeOver(), passes in the overridden method as its first argument swim(overridenMethod, location) { return `Swims toward the ${location}` },

 	environments(types) { types.push('rivers') }
 }

 export const LandTraits = {
-	// since run's first argument is 'overridenMethod', it can be used with mergeOver() run(overridenMethod, location) { return `Runs toward the ${location}` },
+	// this function, intending to be mixed with mergeOver(), passes in the overridden method as its first argument run(overridenMethod, location) { return `Runs toward the ${location}` },

 	walks() { 'walks' }